2024

 2020

-Vietnamese handmade Dó paper, cotton mop with wooden handle, metal bucket, gouache.
+Traditional Vietnamese handmade Dó paper, cotton mop with wooden handle, metal bucket, gouache.

 In 2020, I was the first Vietnamese artist to win the Pacific Leipzig Residency Program.
 As the winner, I lived and worked for 3 months in Leipzig, Germany, at a place called “Spinnerei”.
 This place used to be a giant factory that employed thousands of men and women workers throughout the 19th and 20th centuries.
 Inspired by the place that was once the largest factory in mainland Europe, I wanted to do work on the subject of female labor.